paulfoley/Udacity_Nanodegree-Machine_Learning/Eigenfaces-Recognition/README.md

 # Project - Eigenface Predictions

-Facial recognition is all the rage in the machine learning community.
-To experiment with facial recognition, the [University of Massachusetts](http://vis-www.cs.umass.edu/lfw/) has an open sourced labeled face data set `fetch_lfw_people` that any enthusiast can use.
+Facial recognition is one of the biggest use cases in machine learning!
+To experiment with facial recognition, the [University of Massachusetts](http://vis-www.cs.umass.edu/lfw/) has provided, a labeled face data set `fetch_lfw_people` that any machine learning enthusiast can play with.

 ## Project Overview